 What About Pet Flea and Tick Prevention?

 Cats and dogs without preventive treatments can easily bring unwanted pests into your home.
-Plus, they’re more prone to developing anemia, hair loss, and other long-term symptoms from flea bites.
-Fortunately, there are several types of medications, including topical varieties and ingestible options, that you can purchase through your vet or over the counter to prevent fleas and ticks from biting your furry friends.
+Plus, they’re more prone to developing skin infections, anemia, hair loss, and other long-term symptoms from flea bites.
+Fortunately, there are several types of medications, including topical varieties, wearables, and ingestible options, that you can purchase through your vet or over the counter to prevent fleas and ticks from biting your furry friends.

 Most vets recommend protecting your pets year-round, regardless of the weather.
-Consult with an animal care specialist if you have questions about which option may be right for your companions, or if you’d like more information about how fleas and ticks can impact pet health.
+Consult with an animal care specialist if you have questions about which option may be right for your companions, or if you’d like more information about how fleas and ticks can impact your pet’s health.